Home » Why Are Rats Attracted To Wires?

 Poke the wires through the sleeving so that they pass all the way through.
 Use the push-and-slide method to drive the cables into the sleeves so that they emerge on the other end.

-Alternatively, you can wrap the wires in rodent tape to prevent rats chewing them.
-This tape is embedded with chemicals, such as capsaicin, which repels rats, mice, and other rodents.
+Alternatively, you can wrap the wires in rodent tape to prevent rats from chewing them.
+Rodent tape contains substances, such as capsaicin, that repel rats, mice, and other rodents.